-- 6th grade: Girls--Basketball, Track, Co-ed Volleyball; Boys--Basketball, Track, Co-ed Volleyball. - 7th and 8th: Girls--Basketball, Volleyball, Track, and Softball.
+• 6th grade: Girls--Basketball, Track, Co-ed Volleyball; Boys--Basketball, Track, Co-ed Volleyball.

+• 7th and 8th: Girls--Basketball, Volleyball, Track, and Softball.
 Boys--Football, Basketball, Wrestling, Track.

-To find out more about these activities, click on the activities link on the district website or call the Activities Office (522-6237) or SMS main office (522-6400).
+To find out more about these activities call the Activities Office phone at 522-6237 or call SMS main office at 522-6400.
 There is something for everyone.
 Specific information will be available from the sponsors or coaches.
 Become involved!